Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 Pit Stop Mulled Wine

-Quebec red wine, sweet spices, candied orange, Laurentian honey.
+Quebec red wine, mild spices, candied orange, Laurentians honey.
 Comfort in a premium version.

 ✦ Winter